 If you are unable to satisfy the identification requirements, you will not be able to access or change the information.
 If you ring the Customer Contact Centre or visit an AA Centre, you will be asked for your surname and address in order to find your record and then your date of birth if possible to verify your identity.

 If you are an AA Member and your date of birth is not listed on your AA Membership record, you will be asked to provide it when you ring the Customer Contact centre or if you visit an AA Centre.
 This is for your security, as the date of birth is used as a password to control access to your information over the phone, at AA Centres and online.

-If you do not want us to deploy cookies in your browser, you can change your computer settings to reject cookies or to notify you when a website tries to put a cookie on your computer.
-Please be aware that rejecting cookies may affect your ability to use some of the products and/or services on our website.
+If you do not want us to deploy cookies into your browser, you can set your browser to reject cookies, or to notify you when a website tries to put a cookie on your computer.
+However, rejecting cookies may affect your ability to use some of the products and/or services at our website.

 Credit card details

-When you pay AA using a credit card online or by phone, your personal information and credit card details are not stored by AA.
+In line with credit card data security standards when you pay AA using a credit card on line, in store or by telephone your credit card information is not stored by AA.

 AA Members agree to abide by the rules of The New Zealand Automobile Association Incorporated.
 Copies are available from any AA Centre or online.

 The Member understands that the information provided may be used by the AA for administrative purposes and for the purpose of providing the Member with information relating to products and services from time to time.
 Where any Member is an Associate Member, products and services may be offered to both Members in the household jointly or singularly.